VertebrateResequencing/wr/.docs/bugfixes/260917-tempdir-leak.md

       only edit to `jobqueue_test.go` here is `TestJobqueueSignal`'s marker dir.
 A fixed-sleep kill race is worth its own item, in the family of `.docs/bugfixes/260916-1.md`'s port-contention entry.

+- [x] The scheduler regression test would pass without testing anything if one of the tests it names were renamed.

+  Raised in review of `014bf6c`. `jobqueue/scheduler/testtempdir_test.go`
+  runs its child with `-test.run '^(TestLocal|TestStartOrderRecorder)$'`.
+A pattern naming a test that no longer exists matches nothing, and a Go test binary that runs nothing still exits 0 - and leaves `TMPDIR` empty, which is exactly the regression test's pass condition.
+Renaming `TestLocal`, the test holding the fixed `testLocalFewerCPUs` site, would silently turn the check off.

+  - Fixed by running the child with `-test.v` and requiring `--- PASS: <name> ` in its output for each named test, alongside the existing exit-status and empty-`TMPDIR` assertions.
+The trailing space stops `TestLocal` matching `TestLocalRecoverOnce`. `--- SKIP` is not
+    accepted: neither test calls `t.Skip` (`TestLocal`'s `SkipConvey` for one-cpu hosts is a nested Convey, not a test skip, so the test still reports PASS).
+The pattern and the ran-check are both built from one `localTempDirTests()` list, so they cannot drift apart.
+  - Proved, with each run restored afterwards (`CGO_ENABLED=0 go test -tags netgo -count=1 ./jobqueue/scheduler/ -run '^TestTestBinaryTempDirs$'`):

+    ```
+    == 1. guard present, real names ==
+    ok  	github.com/VertebrateResequencing/wr/jobqueue/scheduler	4.309s
+    == 2. rename TestLocal -> TestLocalRenamed, guard present ==
+      Expected '=== RUN   TestStartOrderRecorder
+      ' to contain substring '--- PASS: TestLocalRenamed ' (but it didn't)!
+    --- FAIL: TestTestBinaryTempDirs (0.04s)
+    == 3. same rename, guard removed (the behaviour at 014bf6c) ==
+    ok  	github.com/VertebrateResequencing/wr/jobqueue/scheduler	0.044s
+    ```

+    Run 3 is the weakness reproduced: 0.04s, `TestLocal` never ran, green.
+  - `internal/testtempdir_test.go` does not have this weakness, so it was left alone.
+Its child passes no `-test.run` at all and runs the whole binary, so there is no pattern for a rename to fall out of; a renamed `TestConfig` still runs.
+The only test the child leaves out is the regression test itself, via `WR_INTERNAL_TEMPDIR_CHILD`, and that exclusion is by env var rather than by name.

+- [x] This checklist miscounted the `getTempHome` site and misstated the `t.TempDir()` cleanup risk.

+  Raised in review of `014bf6c`.
+It said "all nine `os.MkdirTemp` calls.
+Five of them are the one in `getTempHome`", which counts dirs as call sites: there are nine call sites, one of them in `getTempHome`, and that one site leaks five dirs.
+It also said the cleanup would fail if a scheduled job "holds a file open".
+On Linux an open file does not stop removal; the real risk is a job still creating files while `RemoveAll` runs, which then fails with `ENOTEMPTY`.

+  - Reworded both in the first item above.
+No code change.